kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 With Knative adoption, this model can no longer be applied due to the following:

-* Knative eventing requires to create Channels as a pre-step to publish.
+* Knative eventing requires to create channels as a pre-step to publish.
 The channels are heavy objects with cascading resources.
 * The model is Kyma needs to be generic and in-sync with Knative eventing to enable plugging in various messaging solutions.

 ## Option 1